ydrisR/hydrophone/docs/README.md

 The below routes are added by Diabeloop to extend Hydrophone@tidepool service.

-## /inform
+## POST /inform

 This route is used to send an informative email to the recipient to let him know a patient account has been created for him.
 This is used for autoconfirmation of patient account creation from the DBL handset.

-## /sanity_check
+## POST /sanity_check/{userid}

-This route is sending a test email to ensure everything is setup for Hydrophone to properly send emails.
+This route is sending a test email to {userid} to ensure everything is setup for Hydrophone to properly send emails.
 This is typically used for testing email sending in production after a deployment has been made.

-Environment variable _TIDEPOOL_HYDROPHONE_SERVICE/hydrophone/testEmail_ has to be setup with an email address to receive the test emails.
+The {userid} param must match a session token given in Headers as "x-tidepool-session-token".

 # Configuration